Project Controls Manager: Salary, Job Description, How To Become One, and Job Types

 One of the easiest ways to increase your salary as a Project Control Manager is to climb the career ladder.
-Traning courses as well as experience will help here.
+Training courses, as well as experience, will help here.

 Additionally, if you are willing and able to move location you could find a pay rise by moving to a higher profile project in the nuclear new build or nuclear defence segments of the nuclear industry.

 Find out more at our 'how much do project control managers earn' page.